g12bftd/Kaggle-Based-Projects/README.md

 # Projects
-A repository containing my side projects.
+A few of my projects.